Pirate radio in Asia: 98.3 Radyo Kontra Droga

-In October 2018, the station temporarily went off the air to accommodate Cruz's campaign for a seat in the Manila City Council representing the city's 5th district in the midterm elections, but lost.
-The station resumed operations in November 2019, competing with both DZMC and another pirate station on the frequency.
+In October 2018, Radyo Kontra Droga paused to support Cruz's ultimately unsuccessful candidacy for the Manila City Council's 5th district seat.
+After losing in the elections, Radyo Kontra Droga resumed in November 2019, competing with DZMC and another pirate station.

 DHub Online Radio

-The station was first detected by authorities in mid-2019.
-The firm is reportedly operated by a Malolos, Bulacan-based herbal medicine group but was reportedly transmitting from atop a condominium in the vicinity of SM North EDSA.
-According to intelligence reports it had utilized two frequencies, but mostly transmitted on 98.3 FM.
+The station was first detected by authorities in mid-2019 and is reportedly run by a Malolos, Bulacan-based herbal medicine group.
+It transmitted mainly on 98.3 FM from a portable transmitter atop a condominium near SM North EDSA, using two frequencies.

-On February 14, 2020 the station moved to 87.9 FM, a frequency legitimately assigned to, and operated by Ateneo de Manila University's Radyo Katipunan, causing both stations to significantly jam each other.
-It lasted for three weeks before moving back to 98.3 FM.
-So far, no punitive actions against the station from the NTC have been undertaken yet, adding up to the still-unresolved conflict between the Polytechnic University's DZMC and Radyo Kontra Droga.
+On February 14, 2020, it briefly moved to 87.9 FM, Ateneo de Manila University's Radyo Katipunan frequency, causing significant signal jamming for three weeks before returning to 98.3 FM.
+No action has been taken by the NTC, adding to ongoing conflicts between the Polytechnic University's DZMC and Radyo Kontra Droga.